vgel/jpeg-decode-talk/slides.md

 ```

 <!--
-Now we know enough about segments to define a data type for them, We'll map the kind byte to an easier-to-grok str...
+Now we know enough about segments to define a data type for them, We'll map the kind byte to an easier-to-grok string...
 -->

 ---